Walk Distance: 3.7 km

 Suitable for: pushchairs (Grebe trail) and baby carriers (Grebe and Bittern trails)

-Walk features: Beautiful lakeside views, coffee shop, picnic area, information centre and toilet facilities, bird hides and wildfowl spotting opportunities.
+Walk features: Beautiful lakeside views, fish & chips restaurant, picnic area, and toilet facilities, bird hides and wildfowl spotting opportunities.

 Chew Valley Lake is a reservoir in the heart of the lush Chew Valley, 12 miles south of Bristol by road, making it a perfect escape from the city for a scenic countryside walk with baby on good paths.Part of Bristol Water, Chew Valley Lake is also an establish wildlife haven and visited by many different species of wildfowl such as the Great Crested Grebe, Tufted Duck and Canada Geese.

 Two short nature walks – the Grebe and Bittern trails, have been created at Chew Valley Lake to allow the visitors to enjoy the scenery and watch for visiting wildfowl.
 Both trails are well marked and the Grebe trail in particular is well surfaced for walking with pushchairs, offering easy strolling on flat paths for those seeking a breath of fresh air with baby or small children.
 The Bittern trail, accessible from the Grebe trail, is better suited to baby carriers and young wildlife enthusiasts as is on rougher paths and takes in a bird hide on the quiet circular walk.
-Dogs are allowed on the Grebe trail but must be kept on a lead between 1st April and 30th June to avoid disturbing nesting birds.
+Dogs are allowed on the Grebe trail but must be kept on a lead to avoid disturbing the wildfowl.

 There are two visitor car parks and picnic areas at Chew Valley Lake, both accessible from Wally Lane between the villages of Chew Stoke and Bishop Sutton.
-This walk starts from the first car park area closest to Chew Stoke (where the coffee shop and information centre is located) and covers the lake walk to the second picnic area, the Grebe and the Bittern nature trails but it is possible to start your walk from either car park and cover as much or as little of the trails with baby as you would like.
+This walk starts from the first car park area closest to Chew Stoke (where the excellent Salt & Malt fish and chips restaurant is located) and covers the lake walk to the second picnic area, the Grebe and the Bittern nature trails but it is possible to start your walk from either car park and cover as much or as little of the trails with baby as you would like.

 From Car Park 1 take the path near the car park entrance (opposite end to the car park) and follow the well made path along the edge of Chew Valley Lake and reed beds.
 There are some benches along this part of the walk and plenty of opportunities to take in the views of the lake, Denny Island and beyond to the Mendip Hills.